2025 Basilan ambush: Aftermath

 The MILF-Ad Hoc Joint Action Group (AHJAG) said that the MILF's 114th Base Command was not informed of the Philippine Army's entry in the area.
 The Army claim otherwise, insisting that the MILF monitoring committee was informed.
-Despite of this the army also added that prior coordination was unnecessary since their mission is not a law enforcement operation.
+Despite this, the army also added that prior coordination was unnecessary since their mission is not a law enforcement operation.